Jerome Boateng given suspended fine, warning in assault case – DW – 07/19/2024

 Jerome Boateng given suspended fine, warning in assault caseJuly 19, 2024

-A regional court in the Bavarian capital, Munich, on Friday issued the German World Cup winning soccer star Jerome Boateng with a warning for intentional bodily harm over allegations of violence against his ex-girlfriend.
+A regional court in the Bavarian capital, Munich, on Friday issued the German World Cup-winning soccer star Jerome Boateng with a warning over alleged intentional bodily harm against his ex-girlfriend.

-The proceedings center on allegations of violence made by Boateng's former partner, the mother of his 13-year-old twins, during a holiday together in the Caribbean in 2018.
+The proceedings center on allegations of violence made by Boateng's former partner, the mother of his 13-year-old twins, during a vacation together in the Caribbean in 2018.

 It was the third retrial of the case.
 The presiding judge spoke of a toxic relationship between Boateng and his former partner.